Electoral district of Blue Mountains

 Blue Mountains is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
 It is represented by Trish Doyle of the Labor Party.

+History

+The Electoral district of the Blue Mountains was created in 1966 as a renaming of the Electoral district of Hartley (New South Wales).

 The 2004 redistribution of electoral districts estimated that the electoral district would have 45,289 electors on 29 April 2007.
-Since the 2007 election it has encompassed all of the City of Blue Mountains, except Glenbrook and Lapstone.
+Since the 2023 election, it has encompassed all of the City of Blue Mountains.